Robotica - IV: Control Inside The Panopticon

 Portrait Of St Paul.
 100 by 80 cm C print signed Stanza.
 2008

-Keywords networked, generative, installation, artworks, robots, artworks, paintings, surveillance,
+Keywords networked, generative, installation, artwork, robots, artworks, paintings, surveillance,

 TechnologyGroup of fully programme self built robots wander around, programmed to avoid one another and to try to escape..